Spiritual Habits Are Good Habits

 Live in the Presence of God

 The secret of his [Jesus] unparalleled religious life was this consciousness of the presence of God; and he attained it by intelligent prayer and sincere worship.
-196:0.10

 – The Urantia Book

-Put your creative imagination to work.
-Construct an ideal super-being, one who exemplifies your highest ideals of love, goodness, and beauty—a God who is perfectly wise and generously supportive.
-This brings to life your transcendent ideal as defined by Immanuel Kant.
-In short, this is the recognition that you can never be fully cognizant of the infinite and eternal nature of God because of the limited range of your perception and intellect.
-The best of your conceptions cannot portray the full power and glory of the Creator of a universe.
-Nonetheless, there exists a true God behind all your imaginings.
+In brief, this is the recognition that we can never be fully cognizant of the infinite and eternal nature of God because of the limited range of our perception and intellect.
+The best of our conceptions could never portray the full power and glory of the Creator of the universe.
+Nonetheless, there exists a true God behind all our imaginings.

 Those who have seen me, have seen the Father.